realworldocaml/book/en/command-line-parsing.md

 sub-command from the name list, and dispatches it to the right command handler.

-Let's build the beginning of a calendar toool that does a few operations over dates from the command line.
+Let's build the beginning of a calendar tool that does a few operations over dates from the command line.
 We first define a command that adds days to an input date and prints the resulting date.